Dillian Whyte still searching for the past as Anthony Joshua rematch edges closer

 John Ryder beat Zach Parker in strange circumstances to move to the brink of a super fight against Canelo Alvarez

-Dillian Whyte just about kept his heavyweight dreams alive when he rumbled his way to victory over twelve hard rounds against Jermaine Franklin.
+Dillian Whyte just about kept his heavyweight dreams alive when he rumbled his way to victory over 12 hard rounds against Jermaine Franklin.

 The old, old hall at Wembley on Saturday night was the venue for a fight that belonged deep in the Eighties.
-It was tight, hard, mauling at times and the pair resembled the lost men from a lost time.
+It was tight and hard, mauling at times, and the pair resembled the lost men from a lost time.
 It was a time when heavyweights had stomachs, big shorts and really knew how to fight.
-Whyte and Franklin took us back to a forgotten time, swinging, not moving very much, flat-footed action and finishing draped exhausted over the top ropes.

-Whyte got the verdict; one judge had it as a draw and the other two voted for Whyte, 116-112, which means he won eight of the twelve rounds.
+Whyte got the verdict; one judge had it as a draw and the other two voted for Whyte, 116-112, which means he won eight of the 12 rounds.
 That seems generous to the big lad and there was a serious split of opinion at ringside.
 It was Franklin’s first loss in 22 fights.

 It was Whyte’s first fight since his knockout loss to Tyson Fury in April and his first under the care of Buddy McGirt, the American trainer with a reputation for salvaging careers.
 It is early days in their relationship, but certainly not early days in the remarkable career and life of Whyte, who is now 35 and has been a professional since 2011; the next fight really matters for the pair.
 There is bold talk of a rematch with Anthony Joshua; it’s an option for both and probably not the best option.

-Franklin, meanwhile, was twenty pounds lighter than he was in his previous fight and his form will improve with a continued drop in excess weight.
+Franklin, meanwhile, was 20 pounds lighter than he was in his previous fight and his form will improve with a continued drop in excess weight.
 He can fight, make no mistake, but he needs to avoid the fridge.

-Whyte has been much better and hopefully he can regain his form and his edge, and he will have to.
+Whyte has been much better and, hopefully, he can regain his form and his edge, and he will have to.
 There were times on Saturday night when it looked like he was going through the motions and often struggling to do what he has done so often before; his future will depend on how much of his past he can find.
 It was not vintage Whyte, that is for sure, but he rallied in the last three rounds to win.
 He knew it had been a close escape.

 At the same time, across London at the O2 , there was rare good fortune for Islington’s John Ryder in his WBO interim super-middleweight title fight.
 Ryder was the away fighter, the underdog, the designated loser, but his fight finished at the end of round four when Zach Parker withdrew with an injured right hand.
 There was silence and shock in the ring and arena.